JvanKatwijk/dab-scanner/README.md

 -----------------------------------------------------------------------

 The use of the scanner is extremely simple.
-The program - when started - will wait for the user to select a device and touch the "start" button.
+The program - when started - will wait for the user to select a device and touch  one of the two "start" buttons.

 In a previous version, the software would "poll" for the configured devices to be connected to the computer.
 However, working with a laptop with one and a half usb connection, I did not realize that people might have